lexytxt/poetryfrom061/messages/cookie-cutter.md

 # Cookie cutter

-She was
-a perfectionist,
+She was a perfectionist,
 who wore perfectionism
 as a badge of honor,

 cutting
-her errors
+her errors out
-out
 like paper dolls.

-Because if it wasn't
-the crème de le crème
-it was automatically
-the bottom of the barrel.

-But when
+But when “perfect”
-“perfect”
 doesn’t even exist
 and done does:

-she puts down those scissors,
+she puts down
+those blunt
+scissors,

 leaving the edges jagged,
-to beam at
+to beam at her crooked
-her crooked paper dolls.
+paper dolls.